DiffMu/DiffPrivacyInference.jl/docs/src/tutorial/03_flux_dp.md

 end
 ```

-The loss function for our training not only uses a function from Flux, but also accesses the Flux model wrapped in the `model` field of the input `DMModel`.
+The loss function for our training not only uses a function from `Flux`, but also accesses the `Flux` model wrapped in the `model` field of the input `DMModel`.
 Hence it's a black box too.
 ```
 loss(X, y, m) :: BlackBox() = Flux.crossentropy(m.model(X), y)
 ```

 The function computing the gradient from a model and data and label vectors is a black box, too.
-Note that just like models, gradients have to be wrapped in our `DMGrads` type.
+Note that just like models, gradients have to be wrapped in our [`DMGrads`](@ref) type.
 ```
 function unbounded_gradient(m::DMModel, data::Vector, label) :: BlackBox()
    gs = Flux.gradient(Flux.params(m.model)) do